Note: I get commissions for purchases made through links in this post.

 A unique feature here is New Wave’s filter change reminder service.
 Since a filter should last you about a year, it really would be handy to have someone tell you when it’s time for a change.
 You might be able to tell that you need a new filter just from how the system is performing, but in case you’re not paying attention that closely, there is this complimentary service available for you.

-Need a larger system than any of these?
-Check out these more robust water filtration systems.
+If you need a larger system (one that will give you more water daily) than any of these, check out these more robust water filtration systems.